 3- Retirement

 And lastly, calculate your retirement shortfall.
 This step is especially important if you are going through a divorce later in life.
-It’s harder to catch-up on retirement savings when you’re older because you can’t benefit from time for investment growth.
-When assessing your retirement include the cost for long-term care and health care.

 When you have this information, you’ll need to make tough decisions.
-Unfortunately, your post-divorce lifestyle will differ from your married lifestyle.

 Is it really worth fighting for the house when you can’t afford to pay for ongoing maintenance?